4110 Equal Opportunity/Nondiscrimination

-Any student or employee who believes that he or she has been the subject of discrimination or harassment or who knows or has reason to believe that another student or employee is or has been subject to discrimination or harassment is required to inform the appropriate official designated by the School District to hear such complaints of alleged discrimination.
+Any student or employee who believes that they have been the subject of discrimination or harassment or who knows or has reason to believe that another student or employee is or has been subject to discrimination or harassment is strongly encouraged to inform the appropriate official designated by the School District to hear such complaints of alleged discrimination.
 The designated official shall provide complainant with information regarding the School District’s policy prohibiting discrimination and the grievance/complaint procedures available to such individual.

-The following individuals are designated as compliance officers to hear complaints of alleged discrimination:
+The following individuals are designated as coordinators and/or compliance officers to hear and/or investigate complaints of alleged discrimination:

-In the event that the specific compliance officer is the alleged offender, a complaint shall be directed to another compliance officer or the Superintendent of Schools.
+In the event that the specific coordinator/compliance officer is the alleged offender, a complaint shall be directed to another coordinator/compliance officer or the Superintendent of Schools.